ironbay/inferno-delta-template/README.md

 ## Inferno Delta Template
 This is an implementation of the Interceptor Pattern for building frontend applications that integrate with Delta - a realtime, programmable database.
 Included is a minimal framework that automatically syncs state between the server and client in realtime via websocket.
 This eliminates the need to write any code typically associated with fetching data from the backend and maintaining a local state (bye bye reducers and dispatchers).
-All you have to do is build the UI
+All you have to do is build the UI and make it look awesome

 ### Usage
 This project uses Webpack for managing the build pipeline